blue-arrow-hero

 Postdoctoral Fellowship in Cognitive and Behavioral Psychology

-The Atlanta metropolitan area is the largest in the state of Georgia, the ninth largest in the United States, and home to a diverse population of more than five million residents.
+EHVP is housed in the Brain Health Center within the Emory University and Emory Healthcare systems in Atlanta, Georgia.
+The full and rich resources of this thriving community are available to fellows, and the program also actively fosters professional development.
+Various opportunities for specialized training, consultation networks, community outreach, and collaboration are available.
+The Atlanta metropolitan area is the largest in the state of Georgia, ninth largest in the United States, and home to a diverse population of more than five million residents.
 Atlanta is home to numerous museums, art galleries, and cultural landmarks, as well as thriving music, film, and sports scenes.
 Past EHVP fellows have valued the city’s cosmopolitan atmosphere, vibrant green spaces, and reasonable cost of living.

-EHVP seeks to create a work environment and organizational culture that reflects the community and society we serve and a climate that appreciates the unique contributions of diverse employees that facilitate their success.
-We actively encourage applications from members of all groups traditionally underrepresented in clinical psychology and higher education, including ethnic and racial minorities, veterans, and people with disabilities
+EHVP seeks to create a work environment and organizational culture that reflect the community and society we serve and a climate that appreciates the unique contribution of diverse employees that facilitate their success.
+We actively encourage applications from members of all groups traditionally underrepresented in clinical psychology and higher education, including ethnic and racial minorities, veterans, and people with disabilities.

 Postdoctoral Fellow Application Requirements

-Applicants for the postdoctoral fellowship must have satisfactorily completed all requirements of a graduate program toward a PhD or PsyD in clinical psychology or expect to complete all requirements prior to the start of the fellowship.
-Additionally, applicants must have completed an APA-accredited predoctoral psychology internship or be in the process of completing an APA-accredited internship at the time of application.
-Experience working with veterans and/or active duty service members; treatment of PTSD and associated comorbidities; cognitive-behavioral therapy; exposure therapy; structured clinical interviews (e.g., CAPS-5, DIAMOND); and clinical research is desired.
+Applicants for the postdoctoral fellowship must have satisfactorily completed all requirements of a graduate program toward a PhD or PsyD in clinical psychology (or closely related field) or expect to complete all requirements prior to the start of the fellowship.
+Additionally, applicants must have completed an APA accredited predoctoral psychology internship or be in the process of completing an APA accredited internship at the time of application.
+Experience working with veterans and/or active-duty service members; treatment of PTSD and associated comorbidities; cognitive-behavioral therapy; exposure therapy; structured-clinical interviews (e.g., CAPS-5, DIAMOND); and clinical research is desired.

 1. Send a cover letter, CV, and three letters of recommendation to Dr. Katie Lanier, Director of Training, at karagsd@emory.edu.

-2. Once you’ve completed step 1, please complete the Emory application.
+2. Once you’ve completed step 1 above, please complete the Emory application.
 We will provide this link to you following receipt of your e-mail application.

 Please direct any questions to Dr. Katie Lanier at karagsd@emory.edu